Leonid Kossman

 1915 - 2010

 Leonid Kossman was a philologist, writer, and teacher whose language textbooks have helped millions of people.
 Born in Moscow in 1915, as a child in Riga, Latvia, he spoke German and Russian at home and Latvian in the neighborhood.
-After graduating from a German high school he studied law at the University of Latvia and worked as a drama critic for a Latvian newspaper, Tsinia.
+After graduating from a German high school he studied law at the University of Latvia.
 During this time he married Tereza Yacoby.

-When the Nazis occupied Riga he escaped into Russia, soon joined the Soviet army, and was severely wounded.
+Three days before the Nazis occupied Riga, he escaped east, stayed for a while as a refugee near Tashkent, Uzbekistan, soon got a summons to join the Soviet army, and was severely wounded near Staraya Russa in July 1942.
 His family in Riga were murdered.
-He spent the rest of the war in Kazakhstan where he slowly regained sight and movement.
+He spent the rest of the war in Kazakhstan, where he slowly regained sight and movement.

 In the late 1970s he started writing books to help other Russians in learning English.

-In authorized--and pirated--editions these books have circulated very widely, and have even been adopted by American university Russian courses.
+In authorized–and pirated–editions these books have circulated very widely, and have been adopted by American university Russian courses.

-Most recently he wrote short stories, and published a historical novel, Above Water in 2003.
+He wrote short stories and published a historical novel, Above Water, in 2003